Nevenall/sufficient-reason/System/Working_Magick.md

   d10     | A Season
   d12     | A year and a day
   d12, d6 | Beyond a year
+  d12, d8 | Typically lasts unless dispelled

-  Table: Extending the duration of magickal effects with Prime
+  Table: Extending the duration of magick with Prime

-### Other Meta-effects
+#### Other Meta-effects

-  This might be a discussion about other meta-effects such as a timebomb spell, or a triggered trap.
-  Also, weaving an ongoing effect into a pattern.
-Light spell upon their shield.
+  Using a pattern sphere to tether a feat to someone or something.

+  Using Time to create a delayed effect feat.

+  Using Mind to give your feat judgement about who or what to affect.

 ## Casting Time